-Remember to have your Faculty Office sign the letter of eligibility as soon as possible, extended deadlines will only be granted in genuine cases.
-The earlier your forms are submitted, the more time the Elections Office has to validate and inform you of any discrepancies.
+Please submit all the documents in a single pdf file.
+Remember to have your Faculty Office sign the letter of eligibility as soon as possible as the faculty may take up to two weeks to process the form.
+The earlier your forms are submitted, the more time the Elections Office has to validate signatures and inform you of any discrepancies.